aaronland/go-ucd-username/README.md

 Generates ASCII URI-safe aliases for Unicode usernames containing non-alphanumeric characters.

-## Important

-This is work in progress.
-It should not be considered "production" ready yet.

 ## What is this thing?

-`go-ucd-username` generates ASCII URI-safe aliases for Unicode usernames containing non-alphanumeric characters by converting them in to ASCII equivalents using the [go-ucd]() package.
+`go-ucd-username` generates ASCII URI-safe aliases for Unicode usernames containing non-alphanumeric (plus dashes) characters by converting them in to ASCII equivalents using the [go-ucd](https://github.com/cooperhewitt/go-ucd) package.

+Specifically any character that is not `[a-zA-Z0-9\-]` is passed to [go-ucd](https://github.com/cooperhewitt/go-ucd) to determine its equivalent Unicode name string.
+By default those strings are simple descriptive ASCII English names, but some names in the Unihan dataset contain non-ASCII characters so a final pass to filter out any character that is not `[a-zA-Z0-9\-]` is applied.

+By default any whitespace or punctuation characters are ignored entirely but you can toggle these defaults if you choose (at which point they will be processed by [go-ucd](https://github.com/cooperhewitt/go-ucd).

+All strings are lower-cased.

 ### Example